Plus, a sweet treat recipe for Turkey Day

 Scoop & Score

 Since retiring, Sanders has teamed up with Tostitos, the official chip of the NFL, to master the art of the “Homegate” — tailgating in your home.
-These Pecan Pie Scoops are the perfect sweet snack for a Thanksgiving football watch party.
+These Pecan Pie Scoops are the perfect sweet snack for a Thanksgiving football watch party and will hold you over until you dig into some turkey, side dishes and desserts.

 24 Tostitos Scoops